 - honey and sprinkles make a great topping

-- Add the wet ingredients to the dry ingredients and use a mixer to blend (get rid of any clumps of flour).
-Now, optionally, add the vanilla beans and blend well.
+- Add the wet ingredients to the dry ingredients and use a mixer to blend well.
+You can use a food processor, hand or standing mixer to get it well-blended.
+Let the batter sit for a few minutes and mix once more.
+Optionally, add the vanilla beans and blend well.
+The batter is thin.

 - Fill cupcake liners about 3/4 of the way with batter.